One cannot appreciate the innovations of the future

 Between 1910 and 1913, E.C.
 Shaw Company began manufacturing curved brass plates to “crash print” wood crates, whiskey cases, and fruit boxes.
 Our expertise in high-speed brass machining and brass fabrication was also used to create architectural signage for prestigious applications around the world.
 Culminating in cast bronze plaques for Christ Hospital, Cincinnati Reds Hall of Fame and Daughters of the Revolution.

 During WWII, E.C.
-Shaw Company addressed the natural rubber shortage by assisting in the formulation and testing of rubber synthetic plates.
+Shaw Company addressed the natural rubber shortage by assisting in the formulation and testing of synthetic rubber plates.
 After the difficult process of refining the manufacturing process, synthetic rubber printing plates were finally perfected and are still used today by some printers.

 In the 1950s and 1960s, advances in graphic films, metal engravings and rubber formulation enabled the birth of thin plate technology.
 E.C.
-Shaw Company worked with printers to implement thin plate technology to create more detailed and attractive packaging from the flexographic printing industry.
+Shaw Company worked with printers to implement thin plate technology to create more detailed and attractive packaging for the flexographic printing industry.

 In the early 1980s, we introduce photopolymer flexographic plates to our product line.
 This new plate material, in conjunction with 1970s advances in graphic arts, virtually eliminated the shrinkage distortion problems which limited the capabilities of thin rubber plate printing.